[Yes, we are still accepting cards during COVID!]

 - Please include a blank greeting card envelope with each card that we can use to send your cards on to the group homes.

-- Add your first name and city/state (or country) in the return address section of the envelope.
+- Add your first name and city/state (or country) in the return address section of each envelope.

 - Do not add a street address or corporate return address.